5cover/psdc/docs/Refused.md

 ## Make a negative integer literal

-**Reason**: redundant. causes a tokenization ambiguity with substraction.
+**Reason**: redundant. causes a lexing ambiguity with substraction.

 Currently, we parse it to an unary minus operation on an integer literal.
 This works, except when collapsing the value in alter.